SkylineCommunications/dataminer-docs/release-notes/SRM/SRM_2.0.2.md

 - When functions already exist for a protocol, the import will consider only functions that have a version superior to the existing version, if the function is different from the current function.
 - When functions already exist for a protocol, and the provided import does not have all the active functions, the ones from the import will be concatenated with the existing active functions.

-#### Skyline Booking Manager: Debug logging behavior adjusted for QAction 330 [ID 41118]
+#### Skyline Booking Manager: Debug logging removed for QActions 330 and 548 [ID 41118]

-In the Skyline Booking Manager connector, the debug logging behavior of QAction 330 has been adjusted.
-Previously, all information related to this QAction was logged when the log type was set to *Debug*.
-Now, logging will only be added for this QAction when both the log type is set to *Debug* and the log level is set to 1, preventing unnecessary log entries.
+The Skyline Booking Manager connector will no longer add debug logging for QActions 330 and 548.
+This will prevent unnecessary log entries from being added and improve the overall clarity of the logging when the log type is set to "Debug".

 ### Fixes